 City of Parramatta Citizen of the Year Awards

-The City of Parramatta Citizen of the Year Awards recognise the outstanding achievement and excellence of local community members and highlight the importance of service to the Australian nation.
-These awards are part of Council's Australia Day program, and provide a great opportunity to celebrate local heroes for the contribution they deliver to our community.
+The City of Parramatta Citizen of the Year Awards recognise and honour the outstanding achievement and excellence in the local community and highlight the importance of service to the Australian nation.
+These awards are part of Council’s Australia Day program, and provide a great opportunity to celebrate local heroes for the contribution they deliver to our community.

 Citizen of the Year:

 A person who has made a noteworthy contribution to the City of Parramatta in any of the below age groups

 - Young Citizen of the Year in honour of David Shakespeare OAM: 16 - 30 years

 - Citizen of the Year: 31-64 years

 - Senior Citizen of the Year: 65 years and over

 Note: the age of the nominee must fall into the applicable category as of 26 January 2023.
 Selection of Citizen of the Year Award recipients will take into consideration activities in the year prior to January 2023, in addition to past and future activities.